 7. Low Heat

 Anything lower than 300 degrees qualifies as “low” heat.
 These are the settings you’ll use for smoked pulled pork, beef brisket, or pastrami.
 It’s easier to maintain these settings on a pellet grill.
 If you’re planning on using your grill primarily as a smoker, you should look for a pellet-burning unit with an effective digital control panel.

 The Resting Period

-Larger cuts of meat like pork butt and whole chickens, should always be set aside for at least 20 minutes after being removed from the grill.
+Larger cuts of meat like pork butt or pork shoulder and whole chickens, should always be set aside for at least 20 minutes after being removed from the grill.
 Even smaller steaks and chops benefit from this resting period.

 Why?
 Because when the meat is cooking, the proteins firm up, causing all the juices to push toward the center.
 If you slice into it right after you take it off the heat, the edges will be dry and tough, while all the juices will spill out of the middle.
 The resting period gives the juices time to redistribute, so the meat will be moist and tender throughout.